 5. If the AAA-P is present (e.g. because the AAA-S belongs to a third party and the operator deploys a proxy towards third parties), the NSSAAF forwards the EAP ID Response message to the AAA-P, otherwise the NSSAAF forwards the message directly to the AAA-S. NSSAAF routes to the AAA-S based on the S-NSSAI.
 The NSSAAF/AAA-P forwards the EAP Identity message to the AAA-S together with S-NSSAI and GPSI.
 The AAA-S stores the GPSI to create an association with the EAP ID in the EAP ID response message so the AAA-S can later use it to revoke authorisation or to trigger reauthentication.
 The AAA-S uses the EAP-ID and S-NSSAI to identify for which UE and slice authorisation is requested.

 NOTE : If the AAA-S belongs to the 3rd party, the NSSAAF optionally maps the S-NSSAI to External Network Slice Inforamtion (ENSI), and forwards the EAP Identity message to the AAA-S together with ENSI and GPSI.
 In this case, the AAA-S uses the EAP-ID and ENSI to identify the UE for which slice authorisation is requested.
+The NSSAAF stores the mapping information locally and in UDM.

 6 -11.
 EAP-messages are exchanged with the UE.
 One or more than one iterations of these steps may occur.